-Consumables sent from Romania to a UK offshore installation would be treated in the UK as an arrival from Romania, and in Romania as a dispatch to the UK.
+Consumables sent from Romania to a French offshore installation would be treated in France as an arrival from Romania, and in Romania as a dispatch to the France.

 Spare parts sent from a Romanian offshore installation to a French offshore installation would be treated in France as an arrival from Romania, and in Romania as a dispatch to France.